How to find the best iPad deal for Black Friday 2019

 iPad (2018): Almost the same as the 10.2-inch iPad

 You could save even more by getting last year's model of the entry-level iPad, which has the same A10 processor (and also supports Apple Pencil).
-Amazon is selling the LTE, 128GB version for $429 ($130 off), which is the most affordable way to an LTE iPad...but do you really need LTE?
+Amazon's deal on the LTE, 128GB version is down to $429 ($130 off), which is the most affordable way to an LTE iPad...but do you really need LTE?
 (I'd say no.)

 iPad Air (2019): Step up from basic